atreyasha/dotfiles/develop.md

 9.  zsh improved configuration with display of virtual environment if necessary

-10. keep gnupg, ssh, neomutt and other directories in a private stow repo
+10. keep gnupg, ssh, neomutt and other directories in private stow repo

 ### System reproducibility